dipikagawande/dipikagawande/README.md

 Hi, I'm Dipika ✨
 🔭 I’m a Statistics & Data Science MS student at Yale
 💖 I love data storytelling and beautiful visualizations in R and Python
+🤓 I have a Philosophy degree from a previous slice of life

 I’m currently learning about:
 💡 probability theory, Markov Chain Monte Carlo, and being Bayesian